 Shift workers learn to use good self care discipline and practices to recover from the stress and challenges of their occupation, which often includes primary and secondary trauma exposure, and to build deeper reservoirs of resilience for overall wellness and life balance.
 The also learn to employ a sophisticated set of mindfulness-based emotional and social intelligence skills to better manage their own physiology and stress response, while improving their communication skills and overall performance on the job.

-The Mindfulness-Based Wellness and Resiliency training is currently offered by our sister organization: Center for Mindfulness in Corrections.
+The Mindfulness-Based Wellness and Resiliency training is currently offered by our sister organization: Center for Mindfulness in Public Safety.